CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/qanda.md

 ### I can't contact or meet my supervisor
 Please wait 3 working days after sending an email to your supervisor before sending another email.
 If after another 3 working days you have had no reply, email [Mike and Sarah](/contact).

+# Project Execution

+### How much help can I get for my project?
+You can ask other members of staff or PhD students if you think they may be able to help out with your project.
+However, we would expect that because of this help you are able to go above and beyond what you would normally be able to do.
+For example, if a PhD student helps you with data collection, then you can do more interesting things with the data!
+It is also worth noting that you can thank people that do help you with the Acknowledgements section, which is always well received :).

+### Can I outsource work for my project?
+Yes, but this won't count as work done for you project, so you will have to do more accordingly.

+## Research

+### How can I find good papers/where can I get help researching my area?
+The [Computer Science Subject Librarian](https://bristol.libguides.com/computer-science) can meet with you, help you get started and even find you papers for you.
+Use that link to book an appointment.

+### How can I tell what is a good research paper?
+It should have been published at a conference or in a journal.
+Ask your supervisor which conferences/journals are good, because the quality can change, but generally if you find a paper on [Archiv](https://arxiv.org/) check it has been published.
+If it hasn't been published, it hasn't been reviewed, so be careful.

+If you find a paper, look at it on [Google Scholar](https://scholar.google.com/) which will tell you where it's been cited, and what it citess, so you can find more recent or older papers.

+The [Association for Computer Vision Digital Library](https://dl.acm.org/) is a great place to look for papers, especially from conferences.

+### How do I read research papers?
+Start with the abstract, as this is a short, concise summary of the paper.
+If that's relevant, read the introduction, and then only read the full paper if you think it will be useful.
+It's fine to skim through the paper to see if it's useful, rather than read the entire paper.

+Some people put papers through ChatGPT/LLMs to get summaries - but be careful, as the LLMs can hallucinate, and make not pick up the most important information.
+If you do this, you MUST include this in the 'AI tools' appendix, mention it in the AI Declaration in the template, and if you use the summary in your dissertation you MUST cite it as coming from an LLM and not your own work.

+### Can I get research support in other topics?
+Yes, contact the [Computer Science Subject Librarian](https://bristol.libguides.com/computer-science) and they can get help from any of the other Subject Librarians in the University.

+### Can I get access to a book/journal that the University doesn't already provide?
+Yes, contact the [Computer Science Subject Librarian](https://bristol.libguides.com/computer-science) who can order books and sign up to journals for you, or ask in the Queen's Library.

 # Maths and CS

 ### What are some practical differences between the 40 credit projects and the 20 credit M&CS short project?
 How do the expectations differ and how are they marked differently?
 How does "half as much work" translate?